qutip/qutip/doc/guide/guide-correlation.rst

 Emission spectrum
 =================

-Given a correlation function :math:`\left<A(\tau)B(0)\right>` we can define the corresponding spectrum as
+Given a correlation function :math:`\left<A(\tau)B(0)\right>` we can define the corresponding power spectrum as

 .. math::

     S(\omega) = \int_{-\infty}^{\infty} \left<A(\tau)B(0)\right> e^{-i\omega\tau} d\tau.

-In QuTiP we can calculate :math:`S(\omega)` using either :func:`qutip.correlation.spectrum_ss`, which first calculates the correlation function using the :func:`qutip.essolve.essolve` solver and then performs the Fourier transform semi-analytically, or we can use the function :func:`qutip.correlation.spectrum_correlation_fft` to numerically calculate the Fourier transform of a given correlation data using FFT.
+In QuTiP, we can calculate :math:`S(\omega)` using either :func:`qutip.correlation.spectrum_ss`, which first calculates the correlation function using the :func:`qutip.essolve.essolve` solver and then performs the Fourier transform semi-analytically, or we can use the function :func:`qutip.correlation.spectrum_correlation_fft` to numerically calculate the Fourier transform of a given correlation data using FFT.

 The following example demonstrates how these two functions can be used to obtain the emission power spectrum.